 What is IR35 in recruitment?

 The fact that the IR35 review is not being rolled out until 2020 allows you time to get ahead and start preparing early, to minimise disruption to your business and recruitment.
 We strongly recommend that you do this.

+Do you have more IR35 questions?
 Contact us below for further information about the new IR35 rules and its impact on your business, and how we can help you to minimise disruption.